stader-labs/ethx/INTEGRATION.md

 	}

 	/**
-	 * @notice Sets `_amountInETHx` as the allowance of userWithdrawalManager contract over this contract ETHx.
+	 * @notice set `_amountInETHx` as the allowance for userWithdrawalManager as a spender
 	 * @param  _amountInETHx amount of ETHx to set as allowance */ function  approve(uint256  _amountInETHx) external {